cyberguijarro/jrnl/README.md

     make USE_BOOST_REGEX=y

+A scons build script is also included allowing the same options:

+    scons CXX=g++-4.6 USE_BOOST_REGEX=y

 ## File format

 jrnl stores your journal entries in one single text file (`.jrnl`) with the following structure: